Some suggestions from a London Video Editor: New eyes for an old world

 Let’s remind ourselves that the best video editing begins with good shots.

-Actors, locations, microphones, lights, etc., they are all worlds that interact with each other to make the best representation of the idea.
+Actors, locations, microphones, lights, etc., are all worlds that interact with each other to make the best representation of the idea.

 It’s more about “what” we are filming and the relation between all the frames which precedes and follows it.